sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 Be considerate of all teammates and acknowledge that not everybody likes to be in the spotlight on their birthdays.
 Managers should ask the teammate personally if they’d like their birthday to be celebrated.
 With the teammate's permission, managers should follow the below steps:

 - Send a [Loop & Tie](celebrate.md#Loop-&-Tie) gift within the [birthday gift amount policy](celebrate.md#Birthday-gift-budget).
 Alternatively, you can let your teammate know that they can treat themselves and submit a reimbursement for up to $50 USD.
-- Post about the occasion in the team channel or 1:1
+- Post about the occasion in team Slack channel or 1:1
   - Team post suggestions:
-    - Announce the occasion: "A huge #thanks and happy birthday to [name] on their [#] year anniversary at Sourcegraph!
-Please treat yourself to a $50 gift and celebrate yourself!"
+    - Announce the occasion: "Wishing a happy birthday to [name]!
+Please treat yourself to a $50 gift and celebrate!"
-    - Highlight the teammates' key contributions and impact they've made
+    - Personalize the message based on the particular individual
     - TIP: You can pre-schedule your Slack messages to send on the correct dates

 Sourcegraph encourages teammates to take a day of vacation on their special day in alignment with our [**Paid Time Off Policy**](https://docs.google.com/document/d/1nqkTF_e32wx_WMw5Y1a2C8iyh-iRtIcC9Mc54YwPSko/edit).
 If a Teammate's celebration happens to fall over a weekend, please be sure to take an alternate day such as the Friday prior or the Monday after.